jingwei87/freqanalysis/README.md

 ......
 ```

 `X` is the number of unique ciphertext chunks in the encryption of the target backup, while `Y` is the number of (unique) chunks that can be successfully inferred by the attacks.
 The inference rate is computed by `Y/X`, that is slightly affected by the sorting algorithm in frequency analysis.
-The reason is different sorting algorithms may break tied chunks (that have the same frequency rank) in different ways and lead to (slightly) different results.
-The `parameters` and `leakage rate` are only available in the simulation and defense of locality-based attack.
-We output the fingerprints of inferred plaintext chunks  in both attack and  defense simulation.
+The reason is different sorting algorithms may break tied chunks (that have the same frequency counts) in different ways and lead to (slightly) different results.
+The `parameters` and `leakage rate` are only available in the simulation of locality-based attack and its defense.
+We output the fingerprints of inferred plaintext chunks in both attacks and  defense simulation.